-Assume we're using GloVe/word2vec embeddings - what do we want our
+Assume we're using GloVe/word2vec embeddings - what do we want our neural network to do?

 The ballering is very excited that she will dance in the show.

 - What words need to be contextualized here?

 - Pronouns need to look at antecedents

 - Ambiguous words should look at context

 - Words should look at syntactic parents/children

 - Problem: LSTMs and CNNs don't do this